grscheller/neovim-notes/vimrcConfigFile.md

 ## Sample vimrc files

-The commands in these .vimrc example files are run as if in vim command mode.
+The commands in these .vimrc example files run as if in vim *command mode*.
 Comments begin with `"`.

 ### Simplistic .vimrc